Hear AI for your business |

 Bottom Line

+A DIY Twilio plus LLM build is a real option.
+It’s not a bad option.
+It’s a specific option for specific situations.
 For most businesses, the build versus buy math has flipped.
 The engineering cost of assembling a production voice agent from primitives, plus the ongoing maintenance, plus the delay before your first real call, adds up faster than the platform cost of Help Genie.

 Six to twelve weeks versus an afternoon.
 That’s the core of it.